mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 Do not create new `ToJSON` methods for model structs.
 Instead, just use `json.Marshal` at the call site.
 This has two major benefits:
 - It avoids bugs due to the suppression of the JSON error which happens with `ToJSON` methods (we've had a number of bugs caused by this).
-- It is a common pattern to pass the output to something (like a network call) which accepts a byte slice, leading to a double conversion from byte-slice to string to a byte-slice again if `ToJSON` methods are used.
+- It is a common pattern to pass the output to something (like a network call) which accepts a byte-slice, leading to a double conversion from byte-slice to string to a byte-slice again if `ToJSON` methods are used.

 ### [Interfaces](https://github.com/golang/go/wiki/CodeReviewComments#interfaces)